 She was born in Hartford, Connecticut, as Maria Miller.
-Her parents' first names and occupations are not known.
 Stewart was orphaned by age five and became an indentured servant, serving as a clergyman until she was fifteen.
 She attended Connecticut Sabbath schools and read a lot in the clergyman's library, teaching herself how to read and comprehend.
-When she was fifteen, she began supporting herself by working as a servant.
+When she was fifteen, she began supporting herself as a servant.

-Stewart connected with the work of abolitionist publisher William Lloyd Garrison when he advertised for writings by Black women in his newspaper the Liberator.
+Stewart connected with the work of abolitionist publisher William Lloyd Garrison when he advertised for writings by Black women in his newspaper, the Liberator.
 In 1831 Garrison published her first essay, Religion and the Pure Principles of Morality, as a pamphlet.
-(Stewart's name was misspelled as "Steward" on the initial publication.
+(Stewart's name was misspelled as "Steward" in the initial publication.
 She also began public speaking, at a time when religious bans against women teaching prohibited women from speaking in public, especially to mixed audiences that included men.
-Frances Wright had created a public scandal by speaking in public in 1828.
-Her symbolizm was renewed in the 1992 book Daughters of Africa.
+Frances Wright created a public scandal by speaking in public in 1828.
+Her symbolism was renewed in the 1992 book Daughters of Africa.

-In her speech, she questioned whether free Blacks were much more free than slaves, given the lack of opportunity and equality.
+In her speech, she questioned whether free Blacks were much freer than slaves, given the lack of opportunity and equality.
 She also questioned the move to send free Blacks back to Africa.
 Garrison published more of her writings in The Liberator.
-He published the text of her speeches there, putting them into the "Ladies Department.
-In 1832, Garrison published a second pamphlet of her writings as Meditations from the Pen of Mrs. Maria W. Stewart.
+He published the text of her speeches there, putting them into the "Ladies' Department.
+In 1832, Garrison published a second pamphlet of her writings, Meditations from the Pen of Mrs. Maria W. Stewart.